d-jason32/AdvancedProgramming_Capstone_Project/readme.md

 - Profile creation and personalization
 - Azure database connectivity
 - Log in with Google or Facebook (OAuth integration)
+- Database storage of account usernames and passwords

 ## ▶️ Demo